sbarabe/SBK_WRISTBLASTER/README.md

 - 🎮 **Standalone Operation:** The code can run without a functional player, making debugging easier.
 - 📊 **Serial Debugging:** Real-time debugging through the Arduino IDE.

+**Note about Smoke Effect:**
+We have not yet found an ideal combination of pump, fan, and smoke device that is small enough to fit inside the blaster while providing a satisfactory smoke effect.
+We're actively working on this and therefore do not currently recommend any specific device combination.

+However, the board includes two outputs dedicated to smoke effect control.
+These outputs are driven simultaneously and can be used to power a pump and fan directly (as long as the devices are within the board’s rated voltage and current limits).
+Alternatively, you can use these outputs to drive a relay or other interface to control your smoke devices.

+If you discover a combination that delivers a good smoke effect in this setup, we’d love to hear from you!

 ## 3D Model Design Features and Choices

 While aiming for screen accuracy in the *Ghostbusters* inspired Wrist Blaster design,some modifications have been made for usability and practicality.
 We envision this version as an evolution of the first prototype seen in *Frozen Empire*: